 The dichotomy between her scientific background and the New Age spiritualism appears to be reflected in her hiring practices.
 The roster of professors and guest lecturers range from serious neuropsychologists and established Jungians to the standard junket of YouTube New Age personalities.

 Bridging the gap between science and spirituality is vitally important, but the buzz words and airy-fairy philosophies of the New Age must be shed for that dialogue to function.
 To be fair, the inflexible framework of scientific materialism will have to open up, in order to accommodate the phenomena of psyche and the importance of spirituality.

 When working in the fields of spirituality and the psychology of C.G.
 Jung, there is always the danger of entering into New Age claptrap.
 On an individual level, the New Age approach limits the full integration of an individual by softening the seriousness of deep work and inner transformation.
-Further, the role of the “shaman,” when associated with non-academic thinking, will continue to be rejected by the established forms of psychotherapy practice, whose support we most need.
+Further, the role of the “shaman,” when associated with non-academic thinking, will continue to be rejected by the established forms of psychotherapeutic practices, where the influence is most needed.

 After President Trump was elected, I wrote an article about the archetypal Feminine in which I explain the need for integration of the positive Feminine both individually and in society.
-Those features our society is starved of includes community, inclusivity and a complete understanding of depression, psycho-spiritual emergence and the mystery of the psyche.
+Values embedded within the un-integrated feminine includes community, inclusivity and a complete understanding of depression, psycho-spiritual emergence and the mystery of the psyche.